mskcc/vcf2maf/README.md

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.14107.svg)](http://dx.doi.org/10.5281/zenodo.14107)

 To convert a [VCF](http://samtools.github.io/hts-specs/) into a [MAF](https://wiki.nci.nih.gov/x/eJaPAQ), each variant must be mapped to only one of all possible gene transcripts/isoforms that it might affect.
 This selection of a single effect per variant, is often subjective.
 So this project is an attempt to make the selection criteria smarter, reproducible, and more configurable.
 And the default criteria must lean towards best practices.
-Per the current defaults, a single affected transcript is selected per variant, as follows:
- 1. Sort effects first by transcript [biotype priority](https://github.com/ckandoth/vcf2maf/blob/master/vcf2maf.pl#L86), then by [effect severity](https://github.com/ckandoth/vcf2maf/blob/master/vcf2maf.pl#L26), and finally by decreasing transcript length
- 2. Pick the gene on the top of the list (worst-affected), and choose it's [canonical](http://www.ensembl.org/Help/Glossary?id=346) transcript (VEP picks the longest [CCDS](http://www.ncbi.nlm.nih.gov/CCDS/) isoform)
- 3. If the gene has no canonical transcript tagged (if you used snpEff), choose its longest transcript instead

 Quick start
 -----------

-Download the latest release of vcf2maf, and view the detailed usage manual:
+Download the latest stable branch of vcf2maf, and view the detailed usage manual:

-    curl -LO https://github.com/ckandoth/vcf2maf/archive/master.zip; unzip master.zip; cd vcf2maf-master
+    curl -LO https://github.com/mskcc/vcf2maf/archive/master.zip; unzip master.zip; cd vcf2maf-master
     perl vcf2maf.pl --man

-To download properly versioned releases, [click here](https://github.com/ckandoth/vcf2maf/releases) for a list.
+To download properly versioned releases, [click here](https://github.com/mskcc/vcf2maf/releases) for a list.

-If you don't have [VEP](http://useast.ensembl.org/info/docs/tools/vep/index.html) or [snpEff](http://snpeff.sourceforge.net/) installed, see the sections below.
+If you don't have [VEP](http://useast.ensembl.org/info/docs/tools/vep/index.html) installed, see the sections below.
 VEP is preferred for it's CLIA-compliant [HGVS formats](http://www.hgvs.org/mutnomen/recs.html), and is used by default.
 So after installing VEP, you can test the script like so:

     perl vcf2maf.pl --input-vcf data/test.vcf --output-maf data/test.maf

-If you'd rather use snpEff, there's an option for that:

-    perl vcf2maf.pl --input-vcf data/test.vcf --output-maf data/test.snpeff.maf --use-snpeff

-If you already have a VCF annotated with either VEP or snpEff, you can use those directly.
-You should have ran VEP with at least these options: `--everything --check_existing --total_length --allele_number --xref_refseq`.
-And for snpEff use these options: `-hgvs -sequenceOntology`.
-In older versions of snpEff, `-sequenceOntology` was incorrectly spelled `-sequenceOntolgy`.
-Feed your VEP/snpEff annotated VCFs into vcf2maf as follows:

-    perl vcf2maf.pl --input-vep data/test.vep.vcf --output-maf data/test.maf
-    perl vcf2maf.pl --input-snpeff data/test.snpeff.vcf --output-maf data/test.maf

 To fill columns 16 and 17 of the output MAF with tumor/normal sample IDs, and to parse out genotypes and allele counts from matched genotype columns in the VCF, use options `--tumor-id` and `--normal-id`.
 Skip option `--normal-id` if you didn't have a matched normal: